 The Urgent-Important Matrix

-This tools is a simple 2×2 matrix ideally suited to daily decision making of unplanned tasks.
-Tasks that just popup, or are part of a flood of things than need to be done.
+This tools is a simple 2×2 matrix ideally suited to daily decision making of unplanned tasks or problems that arise , or are part of a flood of things that need to be done.

-A task can be prioritised (and a decision made) based on it’s Urgency and Importance.
-This forms a 2×2 matrix, with each quadrant detailing how to act.
+The issue at hand, the task, can be prioritised and a decision made, based on the task Urgency and Importance.
+This forms a 2×2 matrix, with each quadrant suggesting how to action the task

 - Urgent and Important – DO it immediately